bobobubs/whisper-speech-to-text/README.md

 - English (en)
 - Chinese (zh)
 - Traditional Chinese (zh-tw)

-### I'm too lazy to type out the command every time

-Fine, for Windows, double click on the `run.bat` file, or double click `執行.bat` for Traditional Chinese.

 #### Run on startup

 1. Open the run dialog by pressing `Win+R`.